Superrehtard/old_diaspora_wiki/Installing-on-heroku.md

 config/database.yml
 public/stylesheets/*.css
 public/diaspora
-public/assets/*
 ```

-That's a lot to remove from your `.gitignore` but, unlike more traditional hosting, these files need to exist in your git repo when you deploy to Heroku.
+That's a lot to remove from your `.gitignore` but, unlike more traditional hosting, these files need to exist in your git repository when you deploy to Heroku.

 Now you're ready to create the default configuration files, so you'll need to execute these commands: